WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

 required to add the `BootstrapperAttribute` to the assembly.

 You may also ad the `BootstrapperAttribute` to a type and/or the bootstrapper method, in case the assembly contains multiple of them.
+In the assembly attribute you need to set `ScanClasses` and/or `ScanMethods` to `true` in order to perform a deep scanning during bootstrapping for performance reasons.

 The bootstrapper methods may consume parameters which are available from the DI helper.
 The method may be synchronous or asynchronous.
 The method can't be